petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 **Display Frequencies:** Choose whether to display the term frequencies.

 **Order Terms By:** For Liferay 7.4 U56+/GA56+, you can choose the facet term sorting strategy: Term Frequency Descending (default), Term Frequency Ascending, Term Value Ascending, or Term Value Descending.
-Term Frequency Descending is the default and orders facet terms from most matches to least.
-The term value options order facet terms alphabetically.
+The default sorting orders facet terms from most matches to least.
+Term value options order facet terms alphabetically.

 ### Displaying and Filtering Facet Terms by Vocabulary